blackboxnlp/2020/index.md

 ## Workshop programme

 BlackboxNLP2020 will be held virtually.
-To promote accessibility across timezones, all talks and posters will be presented twice.
+To promote accessibility across timezones, the programme is divided into three blocks.
+All talks and posters will be presented twice, in two different blocks.
+A more detailed version of the programme will be available soon.

+### Block B
 | Session                           | Time                                                        |
 |                                   | US West coast | Punta Cana   | London    | China            |
 |                                   | (UTC-8)       | (UTC-4)      | (UTC)     | (UTC+8)          |